 Going to Court for an Auto Accident

-According to car crash lawyer, the majority of auto accident cases in America and other parts of the world are settled via informal settlement negotiations with an insurance firm.
+According to -, the majority of auto accident cases in America and other parts of the world are settled via informal settlement negotiations with an insurance firm.
 Concerned parties take this route because it helps them save money and time.
 However, there are certain instances when going to court for an auto accident becomes imperative, or the most logical thing to do.
 Keep reading to learn how and when an auto accident case goes to court for trial.

 Prior to Lawsuit Filing